Robert Smirke (architect): Background and training

 During his Grand Tour, Smirke made drawings and watercolours of many buildings, including most of the surviving ancient structures in Athens and the Morea.
-Most however were never published, and few were exhibited in his lifetime, though a considerable is preserved in the RIBA, the Paul Mellon Center for British Art, the British Museum, and other collections.
+Most however were never published, and few were exhibited in his lifetime, though a considerable number are preserved in the RIBA, the Paul Mellon Center for British Art, the British Museum, and other collections.

 Career

 In 1805, Smirke became a member of the Society of Antiquaries of London and the Architects' Club.
-His first official appointment came in 1807 when he was made architect to The Royal Mint.
+His first official appointment came in 1807 when he was made architect to the Royal Mint.
 He was elected an Associate of the Royal Academy on 7 November 1808, and a full Academician on 11 February 1811, his diploma work consisting of a drawing of a reconstruction of the Acropolis of Athens.
 He only ever exhibited five works at the Academy, the last in 1810.

 Smirke's relations with Soane reached a new low after the latter, who had been appointed Professor of Architecture at the Royal Academy, heavily criticised Smirke's design for the Covent Garden Opera House in his fourth lecture on 29 January 1810.
 He said: